omarLiibaan/drinksup/README.md

 $ ionic cordova build ios
 ```

-<h5>There's a chance that the app wont build on android and you might get this error :</h5>
+<h5>There's a chance that the app wont run or build on android and you might get this error :</h5>

 ```
 * What went wrong: